MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 To learn more about fetch requests in general visit Apple's documentation on <a href="https://developer.apple.com/library/ios/#documentation/Cocoa/Conceptual/CoreData/Articles/cdFetching.html" target="_blank">Fetching Managed Objects</a>.

-For a list of StackMob supported predicate types, visit the `Predicates` section of the <a href="file://localhost/Users/mattvaz/Documents/stackmob/editAppledocs/ios-sdk/CoreDataSupportSpecs.html#predicates" target="_blank">Core Data Support Specs</a>.
+For a list of StackMob supported predicate types, visit the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide#Predicates" target="_blank">Predicates</a> section of the Core Data Guide.

 <div class="alert alert-info">
   <div class="row-fluid">